A cluster instance represents a collection of compute resources on a cloudlet for deploying your application instance, or containers.

-Dedicated: Select this option if you want to route traffic directly to your cluster instance.
+Dedicated: Select this option if you want to have a dedicated load balancer for your app instance.
 A Dedicated cluster instance ensures an exclusive port is opened with an assigned IP address.
 Otherwise, the port used may get mapped to a different port if the requested port is being used by other applications.

 Shared: Select this option to route all traffic through a load balancer, where it will then get re-routed to the cluster instance.
 A Shared cluster instance's IP Access is shared with all associated application instances.
 We recommend that you select the Shared option if your application does not require a specific or exclusive port.